Most companies are terrified at the idea of “not listening to customers”.

 Everyone’s heard stories of horrible customer support.
 What we talk about a lot less, especially in SaaS, is stories about horrible customers.

 While 99.9% of people are an absolute joy to work with, there’s the 0.1% who behave in a less than desirable way.
-Some customers’ feedback does not come from a good place.
+Some types of customers’ feedback does not come from a good place.

 Respect and appreciation is important, but it should apply to both sides.
 And it’s perfectly fine to be firm about it.